digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 The corresponding interface instances for ``NFT`` and ``NFTTransferProposal`` are very similar so we omit them here.

-Inside the interface instances, we must implement every method defined for the corresponding interface, including the special ``view`` method.
+Inside the interface instances, you must implement every method defined for the corresponding interface, including the special ``view`` method.
 Within each method implementation the variable ``this`` is in scope, corresponding to the implict current contract, which will have the type of the template (in this case